How Much Should My Percentage Of Income For A Mortgage Be?

 After you add up all of your debts, divide your monthly debt obligation by your gross monthly income.
 Then, multiply the result by 100 to get your DTI ratio.
 If your DTI ratio is more than 43%, you might have trouble finding a mortgage loan.
 To learn more about calculating your DTI ratio, read our complete guide.

 Your DTI ratio and income are only two factors that your lender considers when they calculate what type of monthly payment you can afford.
 If you have a higher credit score or a larger down payment, you may still qualify for a loan with more debt or a lower income.
 The options available to you will depend on your mortgage lender’s standards.

 Remember that the 28% “rule” is only a suggestion to keep your monthly payment affordable.
 The specific percentage of income that you’ll spend on your mortgage depends on your unique household budget and how much debt you have.
 However, the 28% suggestion is a great jumping-off point when you start to shop for a home loan.

-Multiply your monthly gross income by .40 to determine how much money you can spend each month to keep your DTI ratio at 40%.
-Then, subtract all of your recurring, fixed monthly debt obligations.
+Multiply your monthly gross income by .43 to determine how much money you can spend each month to keep your DTI ratio at 43%.
+You’ll then subtract all of your recurring, fixed monthly debt obligations and minimum payments on credit cards and other lines of credit.
 The dollar amount you have left after subtracting all of your debts lets you know how much you can afford to spend each month on your mortgage.